marian-stanciulica/Foodybite/README.md

 }
 ```

-> ❗️ Important
-> Resuming a continuation must be made exactly once.
+> ❗️ Resuming a continuation must be made exactly once.
 Otherwise, it results in undefined behaviour, that's why I set it to nil after each resume call, to prevent calling it on the same instance again.
 Not calling it leaves the task in a suspended state indefinitely.
 (Apple docs: [CheckedContinuation](https://developer.apple.com/documentation/swift/checkedcontinuation))

 #### Get current location using TDD